JonasToth/HighIntegrityTooling/README.md

 ### 9.1 Member functions
 #### 9.1.1 Declare static any member function that does not require this.
 Alternatively, declare const any member function that does not modify the externally visible state of the object
+    - todo
+    - especially the const part is a general issue (automatically mark methods const if possible), i think this check is especially valuable

 #### 9.1.2 Make default arguments the same or absent when overriding a virtual function
+    - i thought dont use default arguments? :D
+    - google-default-arguments, not
+    - to implement

 #### 9.1.3 Do not return non-const handles to class data from const member functions
+    - to implement, EZ? and very valuable belonging safety

 #### 9.1.4 Do not write member functions which return non-const handles to data less accessible than the member function
+    - feels like general version of 9.1.3, should be implemented in the same check

 #### 9.1.5 Do not introduce virtual functions in a final class
+    - todo

 ### 9.2 Bit-fields
+    - todo

 ## 10 Derived classes

 ### 10.1 Multiple base classes
+    - todo
+    - check for necessaity of a virtual base class

 ### 10.2 Virtual functions
+    - modernize-use-override

 ### 10.3 Abstract classes
+    - todo
+    - check inheritence properties

 ## 11 Member access control

 ### 11.1 Access specifiers
+    - todo
+    - EZ, just check for class, and warn for all data members and warn for nonprivate ones
+    - execption are extern "C" { struct }

 ### 11.2 Friends
+    - todo
+    - EZ warn for friends

 ## 12 Special member functions

 ### 12.1 Conversions
+    - google-explicit-constructor
+    - maybe modification, but doesnt seem like it

 ### 12.2 Destructors
+    - todo

 ### 12.3 Free store
+    - misc-new-delete-overloads

 ### 12.4 Initializing bases and members
 #### 12.4.1 Do not use the dynamic type of an object unless the object is fully constructed
+    - todo
+    - maybe something for undefinedbehavioursanitizer?

 #### 12.4.2 Ensure that a constructor initializes explicitly all base classes and non-static data members
+    - todo for the baseclasses?
+    - cppcoreguidelines-pro-type-member-init

 #### 12.4.3 Do not specify both an NSDMI and a member initializer in a constructor for the same non static member
+    - todo

 #### 12.4.4 Write members in an initialization list in the order in which they are declared
+    - i though there is an check for that, cannot find it!
+    - maybe todo

 #### 12.4.5 Use delegating constructors to reduce code duplication
+    - misc-undelegated-constructor

 ### 12.5 Copying and moving class objects

 #### 12.5.1 Define explicitly =default or =delete implicit special member functions of concrete classes
+    - modernize-use-equals-default
+    - modernize-use-equals-delete

 #### 12.5.2 Define special members =default if the behavior is equivalent
+    - handled by the check for 12.5.1

 #### 12.5.3 Ensure that a user defined move/copy constructor only moves/copies base and member objects
+    - todo

 #### 12.5.4 Declare noexcept the move constructor and move assignment operator
+    - misc-noexcept-move-constructor

 #### 12.5.5 Correctly reset moved-from handles to resources in the move constructor
+    - todo?

 #### 12.5.6 Use an atomic, non-throwing swap operation to implement the copy and move assignment operators
+    - todo

 #### 12.5.7 Declare assignment operators with the ref-qualifier &
+    - cppcoreguidelines-special-member-functions

 #### 12.5.8 Make the copy assignment operator of an abstract class protected or define it =delete
+    - todo

 ## 13 Overloading